metarank/metarank/doc/features/user-session.md

   ttl: 90d
 ```

+The UA field is taken from each ranking request, so it should be always present.

 ## Interacted with

 For the current item, did this visitor have an interaction with other item with the same field.